CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms including 'coderabbit rate limit', 'coderabbit throttling', 'coderabbit too many requests', 'github api rate limit coderabbit', '@coderabbitai commands', and 'review automation'.
-These are terms users would naturally use when encountering this problem.
+Excellent coverage of natural trigger terms: 'coderabbit rate limit', 'coderabbit throttling', 'coderabbit too many requests', 'github api rate limit coderabbit', '@coderabbitai commands'.
+These are phrases users would naturally say when encountering this issue.

 3 / 3